-Notes on rate regulation should give additional information about the items accounted for in the primary financial statements, both in the current and in future periods.
-They should, in our view, focus on disclosures of regulatory deferral accounts and the revenue requirement and their respective impact on the financial statements.
+Disclosures on rate regulation should give additional information about the items accounted for in the primary financial statements, i.e. should in our view be limited to disclosures on regulatory deferral accounts and the revenue requirement.
+They can deliver more details about the financial effects in the reporting period and give additional forecast information about future financial effects caused by the regulatory scheme.

-For further details we refer to our response to Question 9.
+For further details we would like to refer to our response to Question 9.